-Our next Leap of Faith Seminar will be held in Pinehurst, North Carolina from November 6-8, 2022.
-To register, please CLICK HERE.
+Our next Leap of Faith event will be held from November 5-7, 2023 in Pinehurst, NC.

-The experiential portion of the seminar encourages participants to explore feelings they may have cut off throughout the grieving process.
-At Island Dolphin Care in Key Largo participants will have an opportunity to swim with dolphins.
+The experiential portion of the seminar encourages participants to explore feelings they may have cut off throughout the grieving process through interacting with horses in North Carolina or at Island Dolphin Care in Key Largo where participants will have an opportunity to swim with dolphins.

 As part of the seminar, attendees also have the option to take a literal “Leap of Faith” in the form of a tandem skydive with members of the U.S. Army Golden Knights.
 This part of the experience helps participants to learn to let go of emotions or experiences that may be holding them back in their grief journey.
 Group sessions give participants an opportunity to discuss the challenges and growth opportunities they face.